suddenBook/DU-ProSkills-Poster-4/README.md

 ![Innovating for Impact: Designing Solutions to Economic and Social Challenges](./images/preview.png)

 The final poster is available as a PDF in this repository.
-To view the poster, please click on the following link: [Innovating for Impact: Designing Solutions to Economic and Social Challenges - Poster PDF](./Poster.pdf).
+[Poster PDF](./Poster.pdf).

 ## LaTeX Source Code
 The LaTeX source code for generating the poster is available in this repository.
-To view the code, please click on the following link: [Poster LaTeX Source Code](./Poster.tex).
+[LaTeX Source Code](./Poster.tex).

 ## References
 The poster images and graphics are referenced in the [References.md](./References.md) file.